petr-devaikin/mof/README.md

 Plugin allows to add new entities to a list, edit and remove existing objects.
 It works with tables, lists and other structures.

+You can find a simple example <a href="http://petr-devaikin.github.io/mof">here</a>.

 Quickstart
 ===